leungkimming/BatMan1/README.md

 * High side sensing: INA226 is placed in between the battery's positive connector and the wheelchair's positive pole.
 Their ground poles are interconnected
 * OKI-78SR draw power from the 24-36v battery and supply 5v to ESP32 and INA226
 * ESP32 communicate with INA226 via I2C interface to obtain current V and A every 5 seconds and send the computed remaining capacity; current power consumption, current Amperes and voltage via Bluetooth to the BatMan App
-* The ESP32 will store the remaining capacity in its internal memory before going hibernation due to low current.
-This is to save power
-* INA226 will wake up ESP32 upon high current detected
 ## The Circuit
 ![Circuit board](/ESPBatMan3/HW/circuit.png)
 ## The final assembly